Flu-iid/frontEndBootcamp-cheatsheet/05/README.md

 function fn() { return result}

-const fn = () => result //with arrow function with 1 argument u can put parentheses or not
+const fn = () => result //with arrow function with 1 line-code u can put parentheses or not
 ```
 > for array and Obj use `const`